Graphs with large total angular resolution: NP-hardness

-\begin{proof} As input we are given a \threesat\ formula with variables $x_1,x_2,\dots,x_n$ and clauses $c_1, c_2,\dots,c_m$, where every clause contains exactly three different literals.
 We first construct a graph $G$ for the formula.
 The basic building blocks of our construction consist of triangles, which, in order to obtain a total angular resolution of $60^{\circ}$, must all be equilateral.
-We use the following gadgets; see Fig.~\ref{fig:60hard:gadget}.
+We use the following gadgets; see Figure~\ref{fig:60hard:gadget}.

 As clause gadget we use a sequence of four triangles that share a common vertex and in which consecutive triangles share an edge.
 The middle vertex with three incident edges, marked with $C_j$ in the figure, will be used to connect the clause gadget to its literals.
-We denote $C_j$ as \emph{clause vertex}.
+We refer to $C_j$ as the \emph{clause vertex}.

 As variable gadget we use a triangle followed by a sequence of $m$ hexagons and followed by another triangle.
 Each hexagon consists of six triangles sharing the center point.
 Each non-extreme hexagon of the sequence is incident to its neighboring hexagons via two ``opposite'' edges.
 The initial triangle is incident to the first hexagon via the edge opposite to the incidence with the second hexagon.
 The final triangle is incident to the last hexagon via the edge opposite to the incidence with the second to last hexagon.
 The vertices of the initial and the final triangle that are incident to none of the hexagons are denoted as $A_{i,1}$ and $A_{i,2}$, respectively.